 As more businesses move their data to the cloud, new problems with data liability start to appear.
 Businesses that store sensitive data in the cloud or hybrid cloud systems must be on the lookout for threats to the data’s security.

 Keeping your data secure is the main goal of cloud security.
-However, recognize that the responsibility for cloud security lies not only with you but also with the cloud service provider (CSP); in essence, you and the CSP must work together to ensure cloud security.
+However, recognize that the responsibility for cloud security challenges lies not only with you but also with the cloud service provider (CSP); in essence, you and the CSP must work together to ensure cloud security.
 Therefore, the first thing to consider is how prepared your CSP is to protect the data and business apps you use.

 Now let’s check some of the best practices for data protection on cloud: